-The finding is in line with the study reported by Qureshi and Arif (2001) that an increase in the educational level of the head of the household significantly reduces the chances of the household being poor.
-Moreover, an increase in the schooling of household heads not only has a positive impact on their productivity and earnings but also enhance the productivity of other members of the household (Majumder and Biswas, 2017).
+The study findings are in line with the study reported by Qureshi and Arif (2001) that an increase in the educational level of the head of the household significantly reduces the chances of the household being poor.

 The study conducted by Janjua and Kamal (2011) found that when the education levels for household heads rises, household poverty risk weakens.
 Furthermore, it has been reported that the likelihood of being poor is higher for the people with lower level of education (Okojie, 2002).
 The findings call the need for supporting illiterates with PSSN program since it becomes difficult for them to be self-sufficient from own initiatives.

-In terms of marital status, 67.0% (67) of the respondents were married while the rest were divorced or widowed at the time of research.
-The finding shows that married people participated well in development projects.
-However, it the finding was against that reported by (Chifamba, 2013) those levels of participation in development projects are relatively low among married people.
+67.0% (67) of the respondents were married while the rest were divorced or widowed at the time of research.
+The finding shows that married people participated well in development projects

-3.2 Perception of Perception of TASAF Beneficiaries towards PSSN
+7.1 Perception of Perception of TASAF Beneficiaries towards PSSN